Imamate of Futa Toro: Government

 The Almamyate was ruled by an Almamy elected, from a group of eligible lineages, by an electoral council, which contained a fixed core and a fluctuating periphery of members.
-Multiple figures from 4 different clans took up the title of almamy (Ly, Dia, Kane, and Wan).
+Multiple figures from 4 different clans took up the title of Almamy (Ly, Dia, Kane, and Wane).
 Almamys continued to be enthroned in Futa Toro throughout the 20th century, but by then the role had become ceremonial.

 The kingdom was ruled officially by the Almamy, but effective control lay with regional chiefs of the central provinces who possessed considerable land, followers and slaves.
 The struggle of various coalitions of electors and eligibles further hastened the decline of the Almamyate.
 In the middle of the 19th century, the Futa Toro was threatened by the French under the leadership of Governor Louis Faidherbe.
 The Almamyate at this time was divided into three parts.
 The Central region contained the seat of the elected Almamy, subject to a council of 18 electors.
 The west, called the Toro region, was administered by the Lam-Toro.
 The east, called the Futa Damga was theoretically administered by a chief called El-Feki, but in practice he had only nominal authority.
 The Almamyate survived through the 20th century, albeit in a much weaker state.